Affinity Diagram Template

-Customize this affinity diagram template to organize ideas into groups.
-Use it in a team brainstorm meeting to gather ideas for optimal collaboration.
+Customize this affinity diagram template to begin organizing all your ideas into groups.
+Use it in a team brainstorm meeting to gather everyone's ideas at the same time for optimal collaboration.

 or continue with